artsy/artsy.github.io/_posts/2019-01-23-artsy-engineering-hiring.md

 We hope this catches on.

 So what can _you_ do?
-A great first step is send this post to your HR rep. Another great step is to open source your hiring documentation; you'd be surprised how motivating this can be, and it's a great opportunity to get feedback from other companies.
+A great first step is to send this post to your HR rep. Another great step is to open source your hiring documentation; you'd be surprised how motivating this can be, and it's a great opportunity to get feedback from other companies.
 Leave a comment below, let's brainstorm on other ways to improve the state of hiring in software engineering!